InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 id: nb-data-store
 title: Persistence
 description: Storing Data
-sidebar_label: Overview
+sidebar_label: Data Store
 ---

 PrimeHub provides several types of persistent data stores.
 These stores can be accessed from working environments.

 ## User Volume

 Each user has own space called **User Volume** which is only accessible to the user to store data.
 The default volume capacity for everyone is 20 GB.
-The capacity is able to be enlarged, please contact Admin to learn the what capacity it is or to enlarge it if required.
+The capacity is able to be increased, please contact Admin to learn the what capacity it is or to increase it if required.
 See [System Settings](../guide_manual/admin-system#system-settings).

 In Notebook, it is home folder a.k.a `/home/jovyan`.